Mobile data encryption – Security tips for developers

 Appdome’s take on encryption versus app performance

-When talking about encryption, it’s always important to not just consider encryption from a security perspective but from the perspective of speed.
-Appdome’s approach to abstract data encryption is much faster than file level encryption.
-Because of this, encryption can be deployed without a noticeable impact to the user in terms of app responsiveness and usability.
+When talking about encryption, it’s always important to not just consider encryption from a security perspective but from the perspective of speed and performance.
+Appdome’s approach to abstract data encryption is much faster than file-level encryption.
+Because of this, you can add encryption to any app without a noticeable impact on app responsiveness and usability.